 The Church itself is heavily involved in politics, there are special tax rules (no tax, actually) for the Church and so far no politician wants to break the bonds and help the people evolve because it’s pretty simple: the Church can easily manipulate the people and the politicians need that.

-However, it’s pretty obvious that the People’s Salvation Cathedral will become soon just like Ceausescu’s House of the People: a bad memory of some not so great times when people could not or were not allowed to think for themselves.
+However, I think that the People’s Salvation Cathedral will become soon just like Ceausescu’s House of the People: a bad memory of some not so great times when people could not or were not allowed to think for themselves.

-And yes, the fact that they’re so close one to each other makes absolutely no sense… but that’s how things sometimes happen in Romania.
+And yes, the fact that they’re so close one to each other makes absolutely no sense to me… but that’s how things sometimes happen in Romania.

 What do you think about the People’s Salvation Cathedral?
-Is it something you’d like to see once ready?
+Do you think it’s a nice idea to have it built?
+Is it something you’d like to see when ready?